How to Set Up for Stop Motion

-Taking a bit of time to get everything set up for stop motion will making animating much easier.
-You’ll also find that your results are improved.
-Here are the top 6 things I recommend.
+Taking a bit of time to get everything set up for stop motion will making animating so much easier.
+You’ll also find that your results are greatly improved.
+Here are the top 6 things I recommend you do before making your stop motion films.

-When you’re setting up for stop motion, a big table near a plug socket is perfect if you are using a laptop.
-If you’re using a desktop computer, it might be easier to move a table close to it, if possible.
-If you’re using a mobile phone or tablet, it’ll give you a lot more flexibility over where you work, just make sure it’s charged up!
+When you are setting up for stop motion, it is good to find a space where you will not be disturbed, especially if you need to animate over several days and leave things out.
+A big table near a plug socket is perfect if you are using a laptop and are planning to animate for quite a while.
+If you are using a mobile phone or tablet, it will give you a lot more flexibility over where you work, just make sure your device is full charged!

 Blocking any natural light will prevent flicker in your animation.
-Use a lamp instead.
-If you’re keen to know more about lighting, I’ve done a lot of testing on the best lights to use on a budget.
-All the info is included in each of my workshops.
+Use a desk lamp instead.
+LED bulbs are fantastic as they do not flicker.
+I have done a lot of research and testing on the best lights to use (especially if you are on a budget – professional lights can be very expensive).
+You can find more detailed information about the best lights to use for stop motion in each of my online workshops.

 3. Power up!

-Once you’re in the flow of animating, you don’t want to run out of power on the device you’re using.
-If you need to plug in a computer, make sure the power cable isn’t a trip hazard.
-Don’t stretch the cable to the plug – use an extension lead if it doesn’t reach.
+Once you are in the flow of animating, the last thing you will want is to run out of power on the device you are using.
+If you need to plug in a computer, make sure the power cable is not a trip hazard, as when you are fully immersed in creating your animation, you might be so focussed that you forget it is there (I speak from personal experience!).

 4. Stick it down

-Depending on what set up for stop motion you have (for recommendations, a guide is included in each of my workshops), you want everything to be fixed in place.
-Use masking tape to stick down your table top studio and tripod.
-You want to avoid them moving whilst you’re animating.
+You will want to try to keep your equipment still and secure, so it is good to have everything to be fixed in place.
+Use masking tape to stick down your tripod/stand and table top studio (if you have made one like the ones in my online workshops).
+You want to avoid them moving whilst you are animating.
 Also, put a blob of blutack in each corner of your background sheet to make sure it stays in place.
-Do the same if you’re using a Lego baseboard.
+Do the same if you are using a Lego baseboard.

 5. Manual settings